thomasp-gfz/WaterBalanceR_JOSS/README.md

 ### Target resolution ("target_res")
 Here, you can name the the target resolution of your resulting map in meter.
 Default = 5 m.

-### Method of calculating NDVI ("method_NDVI")
-Here, you can choose a method, that is used to process the input NDVI data.
-Just leave at "uwdw" as default.

 ### Method of modeling ("modeltype")
 Just leave at "poly" as default.